 When someone expresses concern that a video conference with their doctor will be tough to squeeze into their hectic schedule, remind them the appointment is dramatically easier to get to, and quicker to complete.

-Tap here to learn more about the benefits of Banty Medical, as well as the 14-day free trial available to all new subscribers.
+Tap here to learn more about the benefits of Banty Virtual Clinic, as well as the 14-day free trial available to all new subscribers.